 Should You Apply to Grad School?

 Grad school is not for everyone.
-Just because your colleagues have MBA, MA, or MS after their names doesn’t mean you should spend $100k and get yourself one, too.
+Just because your colleagues have an MBA, MA, or MS after their names don’t mean you should spend $100k and get yourself one, too.

 The common misconception about grad school is that it helps you find your purpose in your career.
-That it helps you get a better shot at landing your dream job.
+That enables you to get a better shot at landing your dream job.

 That’s not always the case.
-There are people who have graduate and postgraduate degrees, but still they think they don’t like what they are doing.
+Some people have graduate and postgraduate degrees, but still, they think they don’t like what they are doing.
 They feel lost.

 But, if your purpose is yet undetermined (and you haven't yet "sampled" the career in the real world), then don’t waste your time and money reviewing for the GRE or any other graduate entrance exam just yet.